ShashankMulugu/Data-Mining-CSE572/Srinivas Shashank_Mulugu_project1/readme.txt

 3. Feature matrices for d) are in seperate text files.

-4. Use MealData in Projoect 2 folder.
+4. Use MealData in Project 2 folder.